dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-01.md

      * A DNS payload may have be split across multiple TCP segments
      * Multiple DNS messages may have be sent on a single TCP session
 * Malformed DNS messages if they are not recorded
-* Non-DNS packets

 Simple assumptions can be made on the reconstruction: fragmented and DNS-over-TCP messages can be reconstructed into single packets and a single TCP session can be constructed for each TCP packet.

-Additionally, if malformed packets are captured in the C-DNS or separate packet captures, and non-DNS packets are captured separately into packet captures, they can be merged with packet captures reconstructed from C-DNS to produce a more complete packet stream.
+Additionally, if malformed packets are captured in the C-DNS or separate packet captures, they can be merged with packet captures reconstructed from C-DNS to produce a more complete packet stream.